 The paper should be submitted in A4 size with two columns.
 The margin is 2.5 cm for each side and 1.5 spacing throughout.
 The document must be in MS Word format with Times New Roman 11-point font.
 For detail format, refer to Paper Template (Click to download)

 Title and abstract must be in one column format with following items:

 This page should only contain the running title of your paper.
 The running title is an abbreviated title used as the running head on every page of the manuscript.
-The running title should not exceed 60 characters, counting letters and spaces.
+The running title should not exceed 12 words, counting letters and spaces.